allenai/allenact/docs/getting_started/structure.md

 1. `configs` to host useful configuration for the environment or tasks.
 1. `data` to store data to be consumed by the environment or tasks.
 1. `scripts` to setup the plugin or gather and process data.

+## `pretrained_model_ckpts` directory

+Directory into which pretrained model checkpoints will be saved.
+See also the `pretrained_model_ckpts/download_navigation_model_ckpts.sh` which can be used to download such checkpoints.

 ## `projects` directory